yurikoretskiy/taxi_market_research/README.md

 ## Goal:
 1. Find patterns in the available information
-- Understand passenger preferences and the impact of external factors on rides.
+2. Understand passenger preferences and the impact of external factors on rides
-- Analyze data about competitors
+3. Analyze data about competitors
-- Check the impact of weather on ride frequency.
+4. Check the impact of weather on ride frequency.

 ## Libraries used: